Dud3ek/GameC/README.md

 # GameC

-Added multiple actions to engine of game
+My task was to add severity of actions, monsters and items to the game

 Engine/CharacterClasses/Player.cs
 Changed code of get/set Properties of Strength, Armor, Precision, MagicPower and Stamina